smartsheet-platform/Smartsheet-Data-Tracker/README.md

 ###Revision History

-Data Aggregator 1.0 (Sheet Updater 2.0) - Jan 3, 2014.

-* Adding connectors for MySQL, OpenLDAP, and REST GET.
-* Refactored  config files for better readability.
+2.0 - Jan 2, 2014.
+Adding connectors for MySQL, OpenLDAP, and REST GET.
+Refactored  config files for better readability.
-* Changed name to Data Aggregator (v1).

-Sheet Updater 1.0 - Dec 5, 2013.
+1.0 - Dec 5, 2013.

 * Baseline application that works with CSV files.